John Raleigh

 jraleigh@jraleigh.net

-Looking for an Access Pro?
+Looking for a Microsoft Dot Net Pro?
 You have arrived at the right website!

-We often find ourselves explaining to clients exactly what type of applications you can build with Access.
-Access offers a variety of features for differenct database needs.
-It is a highly cost-effective means of developing these types of single or multi-user applications: --Small business apps --Departmental apps --Corporationwide apps --As a front-end for client/server apps --Intranet apps --Web applications
+We often find ourselves explaining to clients exactly what type of applications that can be built with Microsoft Visual Studio.
+It offers a variety of features for differenct application needs, mainly Cloud-enabled, multi-user applications. --Small business apps --Departmental apps --Corporationwide apps --Web applications

-Please scroll down to see many of our jobs and references.
+Please scroll down to see our jobs and references.

 Other noteworthy sites: